 If you manage a facility, hopefully you know the importance of performing mechanical maintenance on your equipment.
 But do you know how large the financial payback can be for a good maintenance strategy?

-First, when it comes to servicing mechanical equipment, there are two maintenance strategies that are usually deployed – reactive maintenance and preventative maintenance.
-Reactive maintenance is most closely aligned with the theory “if it isn’t broke, don’t fix it”.
-Maintaining your equipment this way will save money in the short term but will cost you in efficiency loss and premature equipment failure in the long term.
+First, when it comes to servicing mechanical equipment, there are two common maintenance strategies that maintenance professionals deploy – reactive maintenance and preventative maintenance.
+Reactive maintenance is similar to the theory “if it isn’t broke, don’t fix it”.
+Maintaining your equipment this way will save money in the short term.
+However, it will cost you in efficiency loss and premature failure in the long term.

-As the term ‘preventative maintenance’ suggests, this method utilizes a strategically designed maintenance program that keeps your equipment running safely and efficiently.
-Preventative maintenance can be further broken down into time-based and conditioned-based maintenance.
+As the term ‘preventative maintenance’ suggests, this method utilizes a designed maintenance program to prevent breakdowns.
+Preventative maintenance can be further broken-down into time-based and conditioned-based maintenance.

-A time-based maintenance strategy ensures general maintenance tasks are executed routinely in an effort to avoid larger, costly repairs in the future.
-This strategy is generally implemented on a continuous schedule (quarterly, semi-annually, annually).
-While this maintenance strategy has a significantly better payback then reactive maintenance, the condition-based strategy can save even more.
+A time-based maintenance strategy ensures general maintenance tasks occur on a regular basis.
+This avoids larger, costly repairs in the future (quarterly, semi-annually, annually).
+While this maintenance strategy has a better payback then reactive maintenance, condition-based strategies can save even more.

-A condition-based strategy focuses on run time and condition monitoring to determine when maintenance is needed.
-Condition-based maintenance may require additional measurement devices to be installed with your equipment and therefore may have a higher upfront cost as compared to the other two strategies.
-Another way to understand condition-based maintenance is to think about your car.
-The oil light comes on as sensors in your engine continually monitor the oil’s contents, letting you know you need to change the oil in your car.
-This allows you to perform the maintenance when it is needed instead of on a fixed schedule.
+A condition-based strategy focuses on run time and condition monitoring to determine a maintenance schedule.
+Condition-based maintenance may require the use of additional monitoring devices on your equipment.
+It therefore may have a higher upfront cost as compared to the other two strategies.
+This allows you to perform the mechanical maintenance when your equipment needs it instead of on a fixed schedule.